"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Methodology

 We developed a codebook based on an initial review and collaborative discussion among the research team.
 To ensure the reliability and consistency of our coding framework, two authors independently applied the codebook to a randomly selected sample of 100 analytical units.
 The coded responses achieved a high Cohen's Kappa (\textit{k} = 0.816), indicating strong agreement between coders.
 The discrepancies in coding were clarified and discussed by the research team.

 Following refinement, the first author proceeded to code the remaining analytical units using the final version of the codebook.
 This version was used as the basis for the themes presented in the results section.
-The complete codebook is provided in the Appendix~\ref{sec:codebook}.
+The codebook is provided in the Appendix~\ref{sec:codebook}.

-\textbf{Longitudinal Analysis.} For the 48 companies that mentioned AI, we also collected historical policy data to track changes over time.
-This used a Python script based on the WaybackPy library\footnote{\url{https://pypi.org/project/waybackpy/}} and the changelog provided by bounty platforms.
-We retrieved archived versions of their vulnerability submission policies from the Internet Archive, and collected the specific sections of text that had changed across versions.
-For two companies whose archived pages were not available on the Wayback Machine, we collected public announcements related to their bug bounty programs to identify the approximate time when AI-related vulnerabilities were first incorporated, as well as subsequent modifications and the specific changes made.
-Finally, we examined the content of each policy update and extracted a total of 205 distinct changes involving AI-related policy elements.
+\textbf{Longitudinal Analysis.} For the 48 sampled AI vendors, we also collected historical policy data to track changes over time.
+We retrieved archived versions of their vulnerability submission policies from the Internet Archive and the changelog provided by bounty platforms.
+We used a Python script based on the WaybackPy library\footnote{\url{https://pypi.org/project/waybackpy/}} to automatically identify sections of policy text that had changed across historical versions.
+For two vendors whose archived pages were not available, we collected public announcements related to their bug bounty programs to identify the approximate time when AI-related vulnerabilities were first incorporated, as well as subsequent modifications and the specific changes made.

+Finally, we examined each policy update and extracted a total of 205 distinct changes involving AI-related policy elements.
+We applied the same AI keyword procedure used in the snapshot analysis to determine which changes were AI-related.
+All extracted change units were analyzed using the same codebook developed for the snapshot analysis.
+No new themes emerged during this phase, and ambiguities were resolved through group discussion among three researchers.